Map Your Path: Creating Resumes, Cover letters, etc.

 Resume Guide- This resume guide showcases how to create a traditional, chronological resume (the most typical resume format).

-Federal Resumes - Applying for positions within the State or Federal government require additional information.
+Federal Resumes - Applying for positions within the State or Federal government requires additional information.
 This resource assists you in setting up a resume appropriate for these spaces.

 Additional Resources & Online Tools: